U.S. News Rankings

 Southeastern Oklahoma State University, one of six institutions in the Regional University System of Oklahoma (RUSO), was established as a normal school in 1909 with an early mission of training public school teachers.

-In addition to the main campus at Durant, programs are offered at the Southeastern-McCurtain County branch campus; Ardmore Higher Education Center; Eastern Oklahoma State College-McAlester campus; Tinker Air Force Base, Oklahoma City Community College, and Rose State College; and Grayson College in Denison, Texas.
+In addition to the main campus at Durant, programs are offered at the Southeastern-McCurtain County branch campus; University Center of Southern Oklahoma; Eastern Oklahoma State College-McAlester campus; Tinker Air Force Base, Oklahoma City Community College, and Rose State College; and Grayson College in Denison, Texas.

 The enrollment at the University is 4,000.